-My name is Kayla Marie Garner, and I am a PhD student in Personality, Development, and Health Psychology at Northwestern University (NU), as well as a Master of Science in Statistics student at NU.
+My name is Kayla Marie Garner, and I am a 3rd year PhD student in Personality, Development, and Health Psychology as well as an ad hoc Master of Science in Statistics student at at Northwestern University (NU).
 I work in the Personality, Motivatation, and Cognition Lab (https://personality-project.org/pmc.html) at NU with Dr. William Revelle and am doing research with the Synthetic Aperture Personality Assessment (SAPA) project (https://www.sapa-project.org).
-I am also a fellow with the Multidisciplinary Program in Educational Sciences (MPES).
-My research interests broadly involve individual differences in personality, motivation, interests and cognition, as well as psychometrics, social-emotional functioning, and educational policy.
+I also work in the Lifespan Personality and Health Lab with Dr. Daniel Mroczek.
+My research and academic interests broadly involve geographical psychology, person-environment fit, personality traits, psychometrics, and pro-environmentalism.
+I am highly interested in the dynamic and transactional relationship between people and their geographical environments, as well as how and why personality effects vary across places.
 Please navigate to the links in the sidebar for more information about my past and present research.

 PhD in Personality, Development, and Health Psychology, Northwestern University